owuordickson/t-graank/python/README.md

-Includes the Python codes for that implement T-GRAANK algorithm and also the NDVI-Kenya Project files
+Includes the Python codes that implement T-GRAANK algorithm and also the NDVI-Kenya Project files